Ford shares proposed standard for autonomous cars to signal intentions

-Autonomous-car engineers are Ford has revealed its proposed standard for just that, with a series of flashing lights that signal "intent."to make sure that their self-driving vehicles avoid other road users.
+Autonomous-car engineers are working hard to make sure that their self-driving vehicles avoid other road users.
 The next step is to ease those interactions by having self-driving vehicles signal their intentions to pedestrians, cyclists and human drivers.
 Now

 In a blog post on Tuesday, Ford said that other road users shouldn't be expected to change their behavior around autonomous vehicles.
 But the company believes that any Level 4 autonomous vehicle -- that's one that operates in certain situations without a human driver needing to take control -- should "communicate intent."
 As a result, Ford wants to develop a standard for all autonomous cars to use.